kipcole9/money/README.md

 [![Hex pm](http://img.shields.io/hexpm/v/ex_money.svg?style=flat)](https://hex.pm/packages/ex_money)
 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://github.com/kipcole9/money/blob/master/LICENSE)

-Money implements a set of functions to store, retrieve and perform arithmetic on a `%Money{}` type that is composed of a currency code and a currency amount.
+Money implements a set of functions to store, retrieve, convert and perform arithmetic on a `%Money{}` type that is composed of a currency code and a currency amount.

 Money is opinionated in the interests of serving as a dependable library